I’m afraid of a lot of things. For instance, spiders. My health. And publishing. Yes, even publishing blog posts.

 I’m not sure how this applies to social media or publishing.

 - Weapon.
 If you can’t get close to Social Media… tough.
 It’s everywhere.
 You probably eat 8 a year while you’re sleeping.
-(Side note: if swallowing spiders scares you, you may find this reassuring.
-Hopefully this makes up for the zombie spider comment.)

 - Rapid response.
 If you get Activity on your Social Media,